openeemeter/caltrack/analysis/monthly/README.md

 For electric, qualifying models for selection must have each parameter estimate meet the minimum significance criteria of $p < 0.1$ and are strictly positive.
 All qualifying models are considered for final model selection.

-For CalTrack gas monthly savings analysis, the following candidate models are fit:
+For CalTRACK gas monthly savings analysis, the following candidate models are fit:

 1. $UPD_{mi} = \mu_i + \beta_{Hi}H_m +  \epsilon_{mi} $